Dogs in ancient China: Dogs as food

-Dogs, along with pigs, constituted the major source of animal protein in ancient China.
-"Dog butchers" (狗屠) was a specific (and lowly-regarded) profession.
+Dogs, along with pigs, constituted the major source of animal protein in ancient China. dog butcher (狗屠) was a specific (and lowly-regarded) profession.
 They are called "idle and untrustworthy" by Fan Ye.
 Dog butchers who rose to prominence include the strongman Zhu Hai, the musician Gao Jianli, and general Fan Kuai (all circa third century BC).

 The ancient word for dog meat was ran (肰).
 The Old Chinese character meaning "to burn" or "to roast" showed dog meat on top of a fire (然).

 The Bencao Gangmu (Compendium of Materia Medica) divides dogs into three categories: the tianquan (田犬) or watchdog, the feiquan (吠犬) or barking dog, and the shi-quan (食犬) or edible dog.
 With the exception of the liver every part of the animal was considered edible.

 At the banquets of feudal lords a dish of dog's broth and glutinous rice was considered a great delicacy.
 For summer, dried fish fried in pungent dog's fat was thought to be cooling.
 When dog's meat was prepared as sacrificial meat it had first to be marinated in vinegar and pepper.